 Annual Cash Incentive Compensation.
-The Cash Incentive Plan, which became effective as of January 1, 2020 and replaced the annual component of the Executive Incentive Plan, begins each January 1 and is an annual bonus plan, paid solely in cash, with a target incentive opportunity for the executive officers set forth in the table below.
+The Cash Incentive Plan, which became effective as of January 1, 2020, begins each January 1 and is an annual bonus plan, paid solely in cash, with a target incentive opportunity for the executive officers set forth in the table below.
 The plan uses a mix of quantitative and qualitative objectives with a combination of fixed and variable weightings for the metrics selected.
 The Compensation Committee views the Cash Incentive Plan as a clearly established cash incentive compensation framework for executive officers that is appropriately aligned with the interests of shareholders.
-The Committee believes that the Cash Incentive Plan's inclusion of performance metrics that incent management to create shareholder value, including core return on equity, book value per common share, general and administrative expense and qualitative and strategic metrics are important to the Company's incentive compensation objectives.
-Incentive Plan is designed to be performance based and is not guaranteed to be paid in any year.
+The Compensation Committee believes that the Cash Incentive Plan's inclusion of performance metrics that incent management to create shareholder value, including earnings available for distribution (formerly known as, core net operating income), return on equity, book value per common share, general and administrative expense and qualitative and strategic metrics are important to the Company's incentive compensation objectives.
+Incentive compensation under the Cash Incentive Plan is designed to be performance based and is not guaranteed to be paid in any year.

 Individuals serving as executive officers each year are eligible to participate in the Cash Incentive Plan.
-For 2020, the participants were Messrs.
+For 2021, the participants were Messrs.
 Boston and Benedetti and Ms. Popenoe, each of whom is a named executive officer.